-String columns in INFORMATION\SCHEMA tables have a collation of utf8\general\ci, which is case-insensitive.
-However, for values that correspond to objects that are represented in the file system, such as databases and tables, searches in INFORMATION\SCHEMA string columns can be case-sensitive or case-insensitive, depending on the characteristics of the underlying file system and the value of the lower\case\table\names system variable.
+String columns in INFORMATION\SCHEMA tables have a collation of utf8mb3\general\ci, which is case-insensitive.
+However, for values that correspond to objects that are represented in the file system, such as databases and tables, searches in INFORMATION\SCHEMA string columns can be case-sensitive or case-insensitive, depending on the characteristics of the underlying file system and the lower\case\table\names system variable setting.
 For example, searches may be case-sensitive if the file system is case-sensitive.
-This section describes this behavior and how to modify it if necessary; see also Bug #34921.
+This section describes this behavior and how to modify it if necessary.